Send Your Music to Phantom Circuit

 How to submit your music

-- Send a link for the complete album/EP (not for each individual track!) to submissions@phantomcircuit.com.
+Send a link for the complete album/EP (not for each individual track!) to this address (which is for music submissions only).

-Most submissions link to a music site such as Bandcamp (well, actually—to Bandcamp!) but if your files are hosted at a general file-sharing site, that's fine too.
-Free and easy file-transfer sites include SwissTransfer and WeTransfer.
+Most submissions link to a music site such as Bandcamp (well, actually—to Bandcamp!) but if your files are hosted at a general file-sharing site, that's fine too, as long as you follow the guidance that is given above.
+Free file hosting sites include SwissTransfer.

-Soundcloud is not a suitable site for file transfer.
+Soundcloud is not a suitable site for file transfer, so do not send links to it.

 Your Questions Answered